How much do you know about the American Disability Act? Here are 10 essentials you need to know and number 5 will surely surprise you.

 4. ADA provide access to proper health care.
 Proper health care leads to improved quality of life for people with disabilities, and the ADA requires doctors and hospitals to provide equal access to health care to all Americans, regardless of disability.

 5. ADA allows you to get the 5-Star accessibility treatment.
 The ADA (i.e., Title III) requires all hotels and motels in the U.S. to make their facilities equally accessible to people with disabilities.
 There are two types of accessible guest rooms: those with “mobility” features and others with “communication” features.
-For guests with mobility impairments, roll-in showers and grab bars, lower counters and closet bars are a few of the structural features that should be offered.
-For guests who are deaf or hard-of-hearing, hotels and motels are required to provide rooms equipped with visual notification devices, telephone amplifiers and TDDs (Telecommunication Devices for the Deaf)
+For guests with mobility impairments, features such as roll-in showers, lower counters, and perhaps 90-degree B-5898 grab bars can be offered.
+For guests who are deaf or hard-of-hearing, hotels and motels are required to provide rooms equipped with visual notification devices, telephone amplifiers, and TDDs (Telecommunication Devices for the Deaf)

 6. The ADA promotes accessible public transportation.
 The ADA allows people with disability have access to public transportation through mandatory accessibility features.
 Common accessibility features include accessible parking, elevators, raised lettering and Braille signage, automatic doors, wheelchair turnstiles and lifts, public address systems, curb cuts, elevator status announcements and TDDs.